Ronovo/standalonegunsystem/README.md

   - Once there, run "python ./main.py"
 ### 4.)
 Game should start in your terminal window

-## V1.3 Features:
+## V1.4 Features
+- Hit Calculation
+  - Dummy Size, Damage Drop off, "Bullet Drop", Muzzle Spray, Critical Chance
 - Armory Menu to look at all your guns!
 - Gun Range to test out all your guns!
-  - **NEW!** Bulk Fire report to test weapon balancing
+  - Bulk Fire report to test weapon balancing
   - Dynamic hit calculation based on Target Distance and Gun Type!
   - Counter to keep track of how many Dummies you have destroyed in the session!
   - Bulk Firing Options Per Gun
-- ***NEW!!*** Balance Report Funcationality
+- Balance Report Funcationality
     - Creates a report per weapon in /Balance Reports
     - Each Report includes stats for 3 Full Magazines shot at:
         - Each Type of Dummy
         - Every Range listed in the Range Menu
+        - For Each Firing Mode (Single, 3 Round, Auto)
 - 19 Guns, with 6 different weapon types!
 (See List Below!)
-  - Guns have variable fire rate, where applicable.

 ## Future Updates
 - More Guns!!!!
-- More Precise Calculations
-  -Spray, Wind, Target Size, and more!

 ## Gun List
 ### Pistols (Small Arms)